Launch Angle in Baseball and Softball

-If you’ve been following baseball closely over the last few years you’ve probably heard the commentators or even the players and coaches talking about Launch Angles.
-Launch Angles is a very hot topic in baseball and among hitting coaches and hitters across the country.
+If you’ve been following baseball closely over the last few years you’ve probably heard the term Launch Angle.
+Launch Angles are a very hot topic in baseball and among hitting coaches and hitters across the country.

 What is Launch Angle?